-The Dwarf Cavendish is an evergreen suckering perennial cultivar that grows to about 2m tall.
-It originated in the Canary Islands and loves humid warm climate.
-They are popularly cultivated as patio and conservatory plants in warmer and humid climates.
-I have not seen one fruit as a bonsai, they are challenging plant to grow as a bonsai.
+The Dwarf Cavendish Banana is an evergreen suckering perennial cultivar that grows to about 2m tall.
+It originated in the Canary Islands, loves a humid, warm climate and is popularly cultivated as patio and conservatory plants.

-Position: This fast-growing species grows best in a full sun position, where they grow lush green with large flamboyant leaves.
-They hate the cold and will turn in to a horrible mush if it allowed to freeze.
+Position: This fast-growing species grows best in a full sun position, where they grow lush green with large, dazzling leaves.
+They hate the cold and will turn into a horrible mush if it is allowed to freeze.
 Best kept at temperatures above 10°C (50°F) in a bright, heated conservatory.
 Musa needs high levels of humidity, or leaves will rip and damage.

-Watering: A very thirsty plant its needs a copious amount of water.
-Water when the soil surface begins to dry.
+Watering: A very thirsty plant needs a copious amount of water, but only water when the soil surface begins to dry.
 Do not allow the soil to dry out.
 Cool temperatures and over-watering can easily lead to root rot, so moderate watering during the winter months.
-Use a humidity tray to supplement micro-climate and moisture during summer periods.
+Use a humidity tray to supplement moisture during summer periods.

-Feeding: Fast-growing species it needs healthy amounts of feed.
-Apply a balanced organic feed.
-Advisable to use a granular slow-release organic fertiliser, while weekly apply a liquid feed.
-Granular version apply once granules have dissipated.
-Apply copious amounts between from spring and mid-summer, along with a weekly foliar fertiliser spray supplement.
+Feeding: Fast-growing species needs healthy amounts of feed.
+Apply a balanced organic fertiliser.
+Advisable to use a granular slow-release organic fertiliser from spring and mid-summer, along with a weekly foliar fertiliser spray supplement.
 For the rest of the year, use just the slow-release fertiliser.

-Re-potting: Musa like a humus rich well-draining soil and plants need to re-potted every couple of years.
-Older plants will die away but will be replaced by pups.
-Do not allow to may pups in a pot 4 to 6 in a mediums sized pot is fine, remove pups larger than 30 cm into their own pots.
-Prune as much as a third of the root ball but do not bare root the bonsai.
+Re-potting: Musa, like a humus rich well-draining soil and plants, bonsai need to be re-potted every couple of years.
+Older trunks will die away, but pups replace them.
+Do not allow too many pups in a pot.
+Prune as much as a third of the root ball but do not bare root the Musa.
 Use a mix of loam, well-mulched bark and sharp sand in equal parts by volume.
 Alternatively, you can use Akadama and Pumice and well-mulched bark in equal parts too.

-Pruning: No pruning is required, remove all dead leaves.
-Musa leaves damage easily, and immaculate leaves are rare, but you can control the damage by maintaining high levels of humidity and keeping plants well-watered.
+Pruning: No pruning is required.
+Remove all dead leaves.
+Musa leaves damage quickly, and mint leaves are rare, but you can control the damage by maintaining high humidity levels and keeping plants well-watered.